The Wizard of Oz (1925 film): Plot

-A toy-maker reads L. Frank Baum's book to his granddaughter.
-In the story the Land of Oz is ruled by Prime Minister Kruel, aided by Ambassador Wikked, Lady Vishuss, and the Wizard, a "medicine-show hokum hustler".
-When the discontented people, led by Prince Kynd, demand the return of the princess, who disappeared while a baby many years before, so she can be crowned their rightful ruler, Kruel has the Wizard distract them with a parlor trick: making a female impersonator appear out of a seemingly empty basket.
-Kruel sends Wikked on a mission.
+Late at night, an elderly toy-maker reads a book to his granddaughter.
+In the story the Land of Oz is ruled by Prime Minister Kruel, aided by Ambassador Wikked, Lady Vishuss, and the Wizard who is a "medicine-show hokum hustler".
+When the discontented citiens of Oz, led by Prince Kynd, demand the return of the princess, who disappeared as a baby many years before, so she can be crowned their rightful ruler, Kruel has the Wizard distract them with a parlor trick and sends Wikked on a mission.

 Meanwhile, in Kansas, Dorothy lives on a farm with her relatives.
-While Aunt Em is a kind and caring woman, Uncle Henry is an obese man with a short temper who shows little love for his niece.
-He also abuses his farmhands: Snowball and Hardy's and Semon's unnamed characters.
-The latter two are both in love with Dorothy, who favors Hardy's character.
-Aunt Em reveals to Dorothy that she was placed on their doorstep as a baby, along with an envelope and instructions that it be opened only when she turned 18.
+Aunt Em is a kind and caring woman but Uncle Henry is a large man with a short temper who shows little affection for his niece.
+He acts abusive to his three farmhands, in which two of them are in love with Dorothy.
+Aunt Em reveals to Dorothy that she was put on their doorstep as a baby, along with an envelope and instructions that it be opened only when she turns 18.